British Board of Film Classification: Change of name and scope

-The first video game to be refused classification by the BBFC was Carmageddon in 1997, however a modified version of the game was later awarded an 18 certificate.
+The first video game to be refused classification by the BBFC was Carmageddon in 1997, but a modified version of the game was later awarded an 18 certificate.
 In June 2007, Manhunt 2 was refused classification for both its PlayStation 2 and Wii versions, meaning that the game was illegal to sell or supply in the United Kingdom.
 A modified version was made that was accepted by the ESRB but was still refused classification from the BBFC.
 The second decision was later overturned by the Video Appeals Committee (an independent body set up by legislation); the BBFC then asked the High Court for a judicial review of the VAC decision.
-The High Court ruled that the VAC had made errors in law and instructed it to reconsider its decision, the VAC subsequently ruled that the modified version of the game should receive an 18 certificate, which the BBFC accepted.
+The High Court ruled that the VAC had made errors in law and instructed it to reconsider its decision; the VAC subsequently ruled that the modified version of the game should receive an 18 certificate, which the BBFC accepted.

-On 16 June 2009, the UK's Department of Culture, Media and Sport ruled in favour of the PEGI system to be the sole classification system for videogames and software in the UK.
+On 16 June 2009, the UK's Department for Culture, Media and Sport decided in favour of the PEGI system to be the sole classification system for videogames and software in the UK.
 This decision would also, unlike beforehand, allow PEGI ratings to be legally enforced much like the BBFC ratings.
 Initially expected to take effect from 1 April 2011, the legislation was put into effect on 30 July 2012.

 Netflix and the BBFC announced an age classification partnership on 13 March 2019 where the former will classify their content in the United Kingdom with BBFC ratings.
 The partnership came at the time when digital media is on the rise worldwide and when parents are concerned about children seeing inappropriate content on video on demand or online gaming platforms.
 The implementation of BBFC ratings into Netflix UK content took effect at the end of October 2019.